What is Attachment Theory and Why Does it Matter in Relationships?

 What is Attachment Theory?

-Attachment theory was originally developed by British psychiatrist John Bowlby in the mid-twentieth century to describe the bond between infants and their caregivers.
-Bowlby observed that human beings are biologically wired for connection: that seeking closeness to a trusted other is not a sign of dependency or weakness, but a fundamental survival strategy.
+Attachment theory was originally developed by the psychiatrist and psychoanalyst John Bowlby and later extended by the psychologist Mary Ainsworth in the mid-twentieth century to describe the bond between infants and their caregivers.
+Bowlby and Ainsworth observed that human beings are biologically wired for connection: that seeking closeness to a trusted other is not a sign of dependency or weakness, but a fundamental survival strategy.

 The question attachment theory asks is simple: When you need comfort, connection, or reassurance, what do you do?
 And what happens inside you when those needs aren’t met?